and270/thinking_effort_processor/README.md

 python inference_example.py
 ```

-You can modify the parameters at the top of the `inference_example.py` file, such as `THINKING_EFFORT`, `SCALE_FACTOR`, and the prompt itself, to experiment with different settings.
+By default, the script runs with the `"high"` preset.
+You can easily change this by modifying the last line in `inference_example.py` to use `"medium"` or `"low"` to experiment with different settings.